-- 1. Privacy Analysis of nix Systems: To the best of our knowledge, this is the first work that specifically analyzes the nix access control from the privacy perspective.
-We present results on how users share their data and how much private information can be accessed by unauthorized users in real nix installations. - 2.
-Data Sharing Mantras: We identify a number of useful mantras that allow for private and convenient data sharing in multi-user environments.
-We also analyze existing access control tools like nix permissions model, POSIX ACLs [26], umask [29] on these mantras. - 3.
-Privacy Enhancements: We present two approaches that can enhance the privacy characteristics of nix systems.
+- 1 Privacy analysis of \nix systems: To the best of our knowledge, this is the first work that evaluates the privacy characteristics of real multiuser \nix installations.
+We analyse the \nix access control from a privacy perspective and present results on how users share their data and how much private information can be accessed by unauthorised users in real \nix installations. - 2 Data sharing principles: We identify a number of useful design principles that allow for private and convenient data sharing in multi-user environments.
+We also analyse existing access control tools like \nix permissions model, POSIX Access Control Lists (ACLs) (Grunbacher and Nuremberg, 2008), umask (Linux Manual pages, 2008) on these principles. - 3 Privacy enhancements: We present two approaches that can enhance the privacy characteristics of \nix systems.
 The first approach is a conservative approach that only measures the privacy health of the system and alerts users of potential threats.
-The second approach is more proactive and utilizes View-Based Access Control to provide safer data sharing.
-We also describe an implementation of VBAC and its performance analysis.

-4. User Education: The privacy analysis and data sharing mantras presented in this paper help us in devising various privacy enhancement approaches.
+The second approach is more proactive and utilises VBAC to provide safer data sharing.
+We also describe an implementation of VBAC and its performance analysis. - 4 User education: The privacy analysis and data sharing principles presented in this paper help us in devising various privacy enhancement approaches.
 More importantly they bring into light a massive threat to user privacy in current systems, which can be exploited overnight by a few hundred lines of code.
 This work thus contributes directly to increasing user awareness and education in protecting private data.

-The rest of the paper is organized as follows.
-In Section-2, we discuss various issues that lead to privacy breaches.
-We also present case studies at two nix installations which demonstrate these breaches.
-In Section-3, we describe a number of useful privacy mantras and analyze existing tools.
-Section-4 gives an overview of the two privacy enhancement approaches.
-Section-5 presents a detailed discussion of the VBAC access control model including its design goals, implementation and performance evaluation.
-We describe related work in Section-6 and conclude in Section-7.
+The rest of the paper is organised as follows.
+In Section 2, we discuss various issues that lead to privacy breaches.
+We also present case studies at two \nix installations which demonstrate these breaches.
+In Section 3, we describe a number of useful privacy principles and analyse existing tools.
+Section 4 gives an overview of the two privacy enhancement approaches.
+Section 5 presents a detailed discussion of the VBAC access control model including its design goals, implementation and performance evaluation.
+We describe related work in Section 6 and conclude in Section 7.

-2 Data Privacy: Vulnerability Analysis
+2 Data privacy: vulnerability analysis

 In this section, we discuss various scenarios that lead to privacy breaches and present the results of our case studies.
 This analysis will provide us insights into desirable privacy and convenience characteristics.
-We start off with a description of nix access control, to establish a common reference model for subsequent discussions.
+We start off with a description of \nix access control, to establish a common reference model for subsequent discussions.

-2.1 nix Access Control
+2.1 \nix access control

-The nix access control primarily follows from the original UNIX access control model [34, 33].
+The \nix access control primarily follows from the original UNIX access control model (Ritchie and Thompson, 1974; Ritchie, 1978).
 In this discretionary access model, each file system object (file, directory, links) has an associated owner who controls the access to that object.
-This access can be granted to three kinds of users: (1) owner, (2) group, and (3) others.
+This access can be granted to three kinds of users:

+- 1 owner

+- 2 group

+- 3 others.

 The owner is the object owner, the group is a set of users to which the owner belongs (for example, a user group for students, faculty) and others are all other users (all users except the owner and the group).
 Also, note that the owner permissions take precedence over group, that is, the owner will have access as dictated by the owner permission bits, even though he/she also belongs to the group.
 Further, the granted access is of three types: